speculatrix/zbx-backup/README.md

 ## Main features
 - Dumps the database with two ways;
-- Can exclude some tables in the database;
+- Can exclude tables in the database (mysqldump only);
 - Saves pointed catalogs of filesystem;
 - Writes errors to logfile;
 - Configurable old copies rotation;